psykomal/kvrs/README.md

 2. Wait for them to establish a leader

-3. Fire REST API calls to the leader
+3. Fire REST API calls:

-Set Key :
+Set Key (to the leader):
 ```curl
 GET /set?key=k2&val=v12 HTTP/1.1
 Host: 127.0.0.1:4001